kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

  allowed to be added to the database.

-Create a new file for your Mongoose model, and load it from the `app-places.js` file; that file will provide a command-line UI for performing CRUD on you new Places resource.
+Create a new file for your Mongoose model, and load it from the `app-places.js` file located in the `bin` directory; that file will provide a command-line UI for performing CRUD on you new Places resource.

 Like in the code-along, the 'action' methods in `app-places.js` have no content;